 '''

-'minimum.supported.desktop.version' => '2.3.0',
+'minimum.supported.desktop.version' => '2.7.0',

 '''

-The minimum Nextcloud desktop client version that will be allowed to sync with this server instance.
-All connections made from earlier clients will be denied by the server.
-Defaults to the minimum officially supported Nextcloud desktop client version at the time of release of this server version.
+Specify the minimum Nextcloud desktop client version allowed to sync with this server.
+Connections from earlier clients will be denied.
+Defaults to the minimum officially supported version at the time of this server release.